Michelle Legge

 • Transaction fees: The primary source of revenue for exchanges.
 They are typically charged on both fiat-crypto trades as well as crypto-crypto trades.

-• Deposit/Withdrawal fees: Some exchanges charge fees for deposits and/or withdrawals.
-Deposit fees vary based on the type of deposit but are less common than withdrawal fees since exchanges want to incentivize users to fund their accounts.
+• Deposit/withdrawal fees: Some exchanges charge fees for deposits and/or withdrawals.
+Deposit fees vary based on the type of deposit, but are less common than withdrawal fees since exchanges want to incentivize users to fund their accounts.

 Consider how the fees would impact your investing based on your style.
 Do you plan to be highly active, making some transactions every day?
 If so, perhaps considering an exchange with a lower per-transaction fee would be best.
 Alternatively, If you’re considering transacting less often, these fees aren’t as much of a problem, and you may want to focus on other features, such as security.